Proper care and avoiding high-risk activities are essential to prevent complications in individuals with a VP shunt.

 1. Contact Sports and High-Impact Exercises

 Sports such as football, rugby, boxing, wrestling, ice hockey, and martial arts involve frequent collisions and falls.
 These impacts can directly injure the shunt tubing along its course from head to abdomen.
-Even less obvious hits—like a hard tackle or awkward fall—may cause internal damage.
+Even less obvious hits—such as a hard tackle or awkward fall—may cause internal damage.

 2. Heavy Weightlifting and Straining

-Repeated straining during bowel movements is another concern because it similarly raises pressure inside the skull.
-Patients should adopt gentle bowel habits using fiber-rich diets and stool softeners as needed.
+Repeated straining during bowel movements is another concern because it can increase discomfort and stress during recovery.
+Patients often benefit from gentle bowel habits, good hydration, fiber-rich foods, and stool softeners when recommended by a clinician.

 3. Swimming in Open Water Without Precautions